 PROJECT: Possible projects in this course could be

-- a) Interact with local communities and understand their issues. - b) Study local cottage industry and agricultural practices.
-Role of engineering and specialized knowledge. - c) Evaluation of technology in the context of its application.
+b) Study local cottage industry and agricultural practices.
+Role of engineering and specialized knowledge.

+c) Evaluation of technology in the context of its application.
 Social impact of technology.
 Environmental impact of technology.
 Evaluation from a holistic perspective.